Lynaiss/Portfolio/README.md

 --INSTALLATION--

 1. To use it, download the file called 'Portfolio Theme by Colorlib via Lynaiss'.
-2. Select any of the default themes on blogger when making a new blog.
-They do not matter at all.
+2. Select Simple themes on blogger when making a new blog.
 3. Then on Blogger Dashboard go to Theme.
 4. Hit the Backup/Restore button at the top right.
 Click Browse in the window that opens and find the file you downloaded.
 Upload it.
 5. The theme is now applied to your blog!